- Basic information

 Opel Handy Cyklo Marathon 2015

-The third week of the Opel Hand Marathon Marathon, a team race around the Czech and Slovak Republics, took place last week in July.
-Just like last year, this year the Spinálka Motol team proudly took the start to fly a track of approximately 4 km in 2222 days.
-As for her life, Motol spondylosurgeons, Motol physiotherapists and several of our non-Motol cycling friends drove their bikes, and the head of the Spinal Unit sat at the head of the team again this year.
+The last week of July saw the third edition of the Opel Handy Cyclomarathon, a team race around the Czech and Slovak Republics.
+Just like last year, this year the Spinálka Motol team proudly stood at the start to fly a course of approximately 4 km in 2222 days.
+Spinal surgeons from Motol, physiotherapists from Motol and a few of our cycling friends from Motol raced for their lives, and this year the head of the Spinal Unit sat at the head of the team.

-This race has retained its main idea in its third year, namely that it is attended by jointly handicapped athletes with the "healthy" ones.
-In addition, each team has its own patron - a handicapped person, whose participation the team wants to support.
-However, the patroness of Spinálky Motol, our former patient Martina Dvořáková, definitely did not intend to play a passive role, she encouraged us strongly throughout the race and was our biggest fan.
+Even in its third year, this race has retained its main idea, which is that disabled and "healthy" athletes take part in one team.
+In addition, each team has its own patron - a disabled person, whose participation the team wants to support.
+However, the patron of Spinálka Motol, our former patient Martina Dvořáková, was definitely not going to play a passive role, she strongly encouraged us throughout the race and was our biggest fan.

-This year, the Spinálka Motol team completed the entire race in 87 hours and 15 minutes, and this time ranked 16th.
-We didn't make it to the championship, but that wasn't the point.
-Experiencing the atmosphere of such a specific race, reaching the limits of your strength and happily getting back was amazing in itself.
-And to see the enthusiasm in the eyes of the patroness Marti, who, although her legs and arms on the bike do not serve enough yet, but the cycling spirit bursts out of her, was a great reward for us at the finish line.
-Thank you, Martha!
+The Spinálka Motol team completed the entire race this year in a time of 87 hours 15 minutes and with this time ranked 16th.
+Although we did not achieve first place in the race, that was not really the point.
+Experiencing the atmosphere of such a specific race, pushing yourself to the limit and arriving back happily was amazing in itself.
+And to see the enthusiasm in the eyes of the patron Marti, whose legs and arms are not yet good enough for the bike, but the cycling spirit radiates from her, that was a great reward for us at the finish line.
+Thank you, Marta!

 This year we would like to thank all our friends, comrades, colleagues, simply all loved ones who helped us a lot, provided us with food, encouraged us and some even spent the night and day with a stamp at the table of the last waypoint in Motole.
 Thank you very much and we are happy, so rejoice with us 🙂